 All Biosafety cabinets are to be inspected and certified by a qualified vendor on an annual basis.
 After each inspection, an inspection sticker is affixed to the BSC.
+Inspection stickers should remain conspicuously posted on the BSC.

 PERSONAL PROTECTIVE APPAREL AND EQUIPMENT